 - Some cats develop a location or surface preference.
 This occurs when a cat finds a room or type of surface they prefer more than his box.
 Typical surface preferences include soft materials – beds and carpets, or cool smooth surfaces such as sinks and bathtubs.

 - Scented litters are for you – cats rarely share our love for flower smells.

 - Cats that show a location preference will usually choose an area of the home that is quiet and protected or a spot where a litter box was previously kept.

-- Go to unscented clay litter, especially if you have changed litter recently.
+- Go to unscented clay litter, especially if you changed litter recently.

-- Urine marking or spraying is normal feline communication and not well understood, undesirable, and controllable.
-When marking, the cat usually stands with a raised tail, which may be twitching.
-A small amount of urine is sprayed on vertical surfaces rather than a bladder full as is voided in litter box.
+Urine marking or spraying is normal feline communication and not well understood, desirable, or controllable.
+When marking, the cat usually stands with a raised tail, which may be twitching, and he will spray a small amount of urine on vertical surfaces.
 Cats generally use the litter box appropriately when spraying behavior exists.
 Target areas often have social significance, including curtains near a window and owner suitcases.
-Urine marking does have triggers.

 - The presence of outdoor cats near an indoor cat’s favorite window or patio door is a common trigger.

-- New cat in house and dominance behavior is a sign.
+- A new cat in the house can be a trigger.
+Dominance behavior is a sign.

 - Spaying and neutering decreases the incidence of marking by 89%.

 - Placing opaque film on the window to impair visual sight or installing motion detectors outside the window to move cats away could control the situation.

 - Cleaning all surfaces and neutralizing urine with Urine-Off® or Dumb Cat® Anti-Marking & Cat Spray Remover is important.
 A darkened room and a black light will let you know where the urine is being sprayed.
 Dried urine fluoresces under black light.
 It is important to get old and new urine markings to extinguish behavior.